1587/speaking-exam/00-part3.md

 My answer:

 ```
-my house is about 10 years old. it is a house.
-I like big house.
+my house is about 10 years old and it is a house.
+Because I like big house.

-I want to improve the garden of my house.
-It is too small,
+I want to improve the garden of my house, because I like flowers, but the garden is to small.
-I like flowers.

 I will do it myself.
 Because I can learn skills,